 The extensive loss in both size and quantity of coastal embayments in the Central basin of Puget Sound (includes WRIA 8 nearshore subarea) has been highlighted in historic change analysis studies (Collins and Sheikh, 2005).
 Due to this historic loss, there are very few remnant estuarine marsh restoration opportunities.
 Review of the WRIA-8 Salmon Recovery Funding Board Grants, Puget Sound Nearshore – Estuary and Restoration Program, and the Puget Sound Nearshore Ecosystem Restoration Program indicates that the Edmonds Marsh, Willow Creek daylight project may be the largest tidal marsh estuary restoration project opportunity along this 20 mile section of the eastern, Central Puget Sound nearshore area and shoreline.

 The timing is appropriate for this project.
 The City of Edmonds solidified their support and leading role on this project by taking over project sponsorship upon closure of People For Puget Sound in Sept 2012.
 The project team has spent two years conducting outreach to the community, making it politically feasible at this time.
 This project has broad support throughout the Edmonds community, including support of many elected officials on City Council and Port Commission.
 In addition, the marsh was recently reclassified as “tidal marsh habitat” during the City’s Shoreline Master Program update process, giving it a higher level of protection.
+Further, the City’s Parks Department is interested in the project moving forward at this time so that the feasibility work can be incorporated into planning at the shoreline park.

 If any part or phase of this project has previously been reviewed or funded by the SRFB, please fill in the table below.